 Develop and maintain high quality research programs in traditional and emerging areas that build on the diverse strengths of the faculty, foster interdisciplinary collaborations, and address national and global needs.

-The Mechanical Engineering program at NDSU is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The program leading to the Bachelor of Science in Mechanical Engineering (BSME) degree at NDSU is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 ABET accreditation is important, as it ensures that our program:

 Directly involves faculty and staff in self-assessment and continuous quality improvement processes.